Hard times and disappointments can prepare us for something amazing.

 This is what it means to be a Globalnista.

 PS: The day did come that my mother needed me.
-I have somewhat forgiven her in my understanding that she perpetuated a cycle of generational abuse passed down to her from her mother.
-They were the best mothers, they knew/know how to be.
+I have forgiven her in my understanding that she perpetuated a cycle of generational abuse passed down to her from her mother and my grandmother from her mother, where Black people learned to "whip" and "beat" their children from slave owners.
+They were the best mothers, they knew how to be.